Victorian England Rural Life: The Definitive Guide for Travellers

 Small group tours on Rural Life in Victorian England

 If you want to learn more, Odyssey Traveller organises tours related to Victorian England rural life.
-Our 19-day Villages of England small group tours for mature aged and senior travellers takes you through different eras and across a variety of beautiful landscapes, with professional guides teaching you about the history and culture of rural England.
+Our 19-day Villages of England small group tours for mature aged and senior couples and single travellers takes you through different eras and across a variety of beautiful landscapes, with professional guides teaching you about the history and culture of rural England.
 In what have become popular tourist towns in England, we will view thatched cottages, working buildings, the local parish church, the inn, and the country house built of Cotswold stone.
 We will explore the neighbourhoods of east Sussex, Oxfordshire, Gloucestershire, Cotswolds, Devon and Cornwall.
 We go on a drive to the Lake District via Settle, a market town in West Yorkshire whose charter dates to 1249 and which has a wealth of heritage-listed buildings.

 This program explores and provides delight in visiting and learning about the history of some of these English countryside villages.
 This historic small group tour also provides a look at life in a castle, mansion, or manor house on a country estate.
 Short guided walking tours and village museums provide interesting insights into rural village life often dating back to medieval times.